valu3s-mu/mu-fret/README.md

 * _FRETting about Requirements: Formalised Requirements for an Aircraft Engine Controller_: A paper published at the REFSQ conference that describes our work using FRET to formalise the requirements of an aircraft engine controller, provided by our Use Case 5 partner.
 Available: [https://link.springer.com/chapter/10.1007/978-3-030-98464-9_9](https://link.springer.com/chapter/10.1007/978-3-030-98464-9_9) and [https://arxiv.org/abs/2112.04251](https://arxiv.org/abs/2112.04251).
 The [presentation](mu-fret-docs/presentations/refsq2022-fret.pdf) is also available.

-* _A Requirements-Driven Methodology: Formal Modelling and Verification of an Aircraft Engine Controller_: a paper describing using Event-B to formalise and verify systems described using Simulink models, and how we can link this to requirements captured in FRET.
+* _A Requirements-Driven Methodology: Formal Modelling and Verification of an Aircraft Engine Controller_: A paper describing using Event-B to formalise and verify systems described using Simulink models, and how we can link this to requirements captured in FRET.
 Available: [https://link.springer.com/chapter/10.1007/978-3-031-07727-2_21](https://link.springer.com/chapter/10.1007/978-3-031-07727-2_21)

+* _FRETting and Formal Modelling: A Mechanical Lung Ventilator_: This paper presents our work on formalising the requirements for a Mechanical Lung Ventilator system in FRETish, which were provided in the ABZ 2024 case study.
+We also modelled the system in Event-B. Available: [https://link.springer.com/chapter/10.1007/978-3-031-63790-2_28](https://link.springer.com/chapter/10.1007/978-3-031-63790-2_28)

+* _Adventures in FRET and Specification_: A paper giving an overview of a number of case studies that have been formalised in FRET, and providing analysis and lessons learned from the formalisation process.
+Available: [https://link.springer.com/chapter/10.1007/978-3-031-75380-0_7](https://link.springer.com/chapter/10.1007/978-3-031-75380-0_7)

 ## The VALU3S Project